Transportation Management Programs (TMP)

 Commute Seattle staff will help you navigate these steps, and are available to consult on how you can elevate your commute programs and amenities to the next level.
 Contact our team of dedicated transportation professionals:

 Program Manager| Olivia Holden | Email

 Transportation Specialist | Sarah Udelhofen | Email

 Learn more about TMP requirements at the City of Seattle TMP web page, or through their informational flyer.
-The 2015 Seattle TMP Director’s Rule includes information about TMP triggers, TMP development, and typical TMP elements.
+More information can be found in the 2015 Seattle TMP Director’s Rule including information about TMP triggers, TMP development, typically TMP elements, and TMP requirements.

 How Do TMPs Relate To The CTR Program?